 In particular, we are concerned here with: systems studies of new approaches or how to improve production and economies of production, how to transfer information on farmer problems to researchers as a way of reaching farmers and the most important issue of all and that is technology, viz. how to transfer technological innovations from the research community to farmers.

 Forestry (i. e.
-Silviculture) & Forest Products Industry, Marine Resources- Seafood (in general), Algae, Seaweed and Seagrasses and Energy through Alternative Sources (see: Development Biotechnology j., PART E).
+Silviculture) & Forest Products Industry, Marine Resources- Seafood (in general), Algae, Seaweed and Seagrasses and Energy through Alternative Sources.

-Health Earth Watch: Cancer Prevention and Therapeutic Intervention.
+G. Health Watch in Cancer Prevention and Therapeutic Intervention.

 On a recent update of health and possibly developing pharmaceuticals from neurhormones for cancer therapy from enhanced targeted immunomodulation, it to use them hypothetically to "hyperactivate" the ff.: [a] Cytotoxic T cells, [b] Macrophages and [c] Killer cells (NK, K).
 Delivery of gene targets in question using engineered transcription factors (TFs) to activate neurhormones is via germinal blood cell lines of origin for immunocell generation (cf. T, B cells and their origins- Thymus and Bursa) as a delivery system via blood infusions.
 It is proposed that sheep models be used (cf. ARC, Agriculture and Agri-Food Canada, as proposed).
 As it stands there are other cases where neurhormones might precent further scope for discovery for immunocontrol in particular imposed on immune cells and their metabolism outside current dogma where they are known currently to be involved with the adrenergic response system from neuronal enervation of the CNS.